rikuf2/basic-csharp/src/content/part2/part2-2.md

 - Section 4

-Extend the program so, that it prints the mean of the numbers (not including the -1) the user has written.
+Extend the program so, that it prints the average of the numbers (not including the -1) the user has written.

 ```console
 Give numbers: